Ankur3386/DrawHive/README.md

 8.update turbo.json for  ws-server and http-server
 9. initialize  ws-server and http-server
-10. created common packages for zod and written zod
+10. created common packages for zod and written zod 11.created comman db structure and write schema and generated client and exported client